Rokiis1/roadmap/date_and_time/date_and_time.md

 A **timestamp** is a way of representing a specific moment in time as a single number.

-Instead of storing separate values such as year, month, day, hour, and minute, a timestamp represents time as the number of seconds that have passed since a fixed reference point.
+Instead of storing separate values such as year, month, day, hour and minute, a timestamp represents time as the number of seconds that have passed since a fixed reference point.

 This reference point is called the **Unix epoch**, which is